Pusty/writeups/HackLuCTF2021/README.md

 ![](img/bobj.png)

 L529E seems to be encoding a buffer from L50C2 (probably the input) and storing the result at L5234.
-L52E8 iterates over the encoded buffer from L5234 and compares it values stored in L5200.
+L52E8 iterates over the encoded buffer from L5234 and compares it against values stored in L5200.

 So L529E probably encodes our input and L52E8 checks if the encoded input matches the encoded flag.